Adldap2/Adldap2/docs/models.md

 If the set attribute does not exist on the model already, it will automatically be created when you call the `save()` method.

-If you'd like manually create new attributes individually, call the `createAttribute()` method:
+If you'd like manually create new attributes individually, call the `createAttribute($attribute, $value)` method:

 ```php
 if ($user->createAttribute('new', 'New Attribute')) {